Madhav1422/MCFA-NET/README.md

-# MCFA-Net: Multi-scale Cross-domain Frequency-Aware Network for Brain Tumour Classification
+# MCFA-Net: A Prototype-Conditioned Variational Contrastive Bottleneck with Cross-Domain Frequency-Aware Fusion for Brain Tumour Classification

 MCFA-Net is a deep learning framework for multi-class brain tumour classification from MRI images.
 The framework is built upon **EfficientNet-B3** and integrates spatial and frequency-domain feature learning, adaptive multi-scale feature aggregation, and prototype-guided latent representation learning.